VAT Calculator

 3. Gross amount equals net amount plus VAT amount.

-Separate net amount, VAT amount, and gross amount.
+Separate net amount, VAT amount, and gross amount before checking an invoice.

 $120 gross and $20 VAT